amananand-05/cric-backend/readme.md

     - `metrics` - comma separated list of columns to be aggregated
     - `dimensions` - comma separated list of columns to be grouped by
     - `filters` - like `filter:match_id=335982&filter:match_id=335984&filter:bowling_team=Kolkata Knight Riders`
+      Will be interpreted as interpreted as
       ```json
-      // will be interpreted as interpreted as
       {
         "match_id": ["335982", "335984"],
         "bowling_team": ["Kolkata Knight Riders"]